nerd-coder/graphql-codegen-svelte-queries/README.md

     asyncQuery: true
 ```

-### Other recommended configuration
+### `importFrom`

-For lean code generation, your configuration should also specify those config options (belong to `TypeScriptDocumentsPluginConfig` type in `@graphql-codegen/typescript-operations` package)
+- type: `string`
+- default: `''`

+When provided, import types from the generated typescript types file path. if not given, omit import statement.

+I you're not using this config, it's recommended to also specify those additional config options for lean code generation:

 - `noExport: true`
 - `onlyOperationTypes: true`

+_(Those config abolve are belong to `TypeScriptDocumentsPluginConfig` type in `@graphql-codegen/typescript-operations` package)_

 ## Usage Example